qperfect-io/MimiqDemos/GHZ/ghz.md

     return circ
 ```

 Now, let's construct our circuit and use MIMIQ's built-in methods to add depolarizing noise to each idle gate and CNOT gate.
-We'll start with a 50-qubit implementation:
+We'll start with a 50-qubit implementation, with the same noise amplitude for idle and CX gates:

 ```python